tomedunn/the-finished-book/_theory/xp-and-encounter-balancing.md

 where $$\XP_{\,\mathrm{PC}_{ij}}$$ $$(\XP_{\,\mathrm{NPC}_{ij}})$$ represents the cross term between the $$i$$th and $$j$$th PCs (NPCs), and the summation on each side represents the sum over all combinations of PCs (NPCs).

 This is simpler to write, but it doesn't offer any immediately improved understanding.
-The diagonal terms, when $$i = j$$, are clearly the individual XP values for each PC (NPC), but what about the off diagonal terms when $$i \neq j\,$$?
+The diagonal terms, when $$i = j$$, are clearly the individual XP values for each PC (NPC), but what about the off-diagonal terms when $$i \neq j\,$$?

 To understand this better, consider the diagram in Fig. <a href="#fig:xp-encounter-diagram" class="fig-ref">3</a> (below), which is a graphical representation of the RHS of Eqn. \eqref{eq:difficulty-xp} for and encounter with three enemy NPCs.